AhteshamKamal/MoviePulse-Collaborate/README.md

 1. Clone or download this repository to your local machine.
 2. Install all the libraries mentioned in the requirements.txt file using the command `pip install -r requirements.txt`.
-3. Obtain your TMDB API key (as mentioned in the above section).
+3. Obtain your TMDB API key (as mentioned in the above section) and replace YOUR_API_KEY in Preprocess/preprocessing_4.ipynb.
-4. Replace YOUR_TMDB_API_KEY in places (line no. 15 and 29) of the static/recommend.js file and save.
+4. Replace YOUR_API_KEY in places (line no. 15 and 29) of the static/recommend.js and in Preprocess/preprocessing 3.ipynb file and save.
 5. Open your terminal/command prompt from your project directory and run the file main.py by executing the command `python main.py`.
 6. Open your browser and type http://127.0.0.1:5000/ in the address bar.